 Clinics

 Be sure to check out a clinic while you're at the Train Show.
 These feature introductions to model railroading topics and how-to instruction for various skills.
 The clinics area is on the East end of the Palmer Events Center Expo Hall (look for the black curtains).
+Possibly the only Train Show in the region with clinics by three different Master Model Railroaders!

 Schedule: